Jethro-Asinas/Data-Analytics-Portfolio/ct-voter-engagement-campaign-analysis/README.md

 Based on the available data, I identified education and employment as two useful themes for the team's early strategy discussions.
 I recommended exploring posts that connected municipal participation with local education resources and everyday economic concerns while keeping the instructions short, accessible, and easy to understand.

-These recommendations were starting points rather than conclusions about why people vote.
+These recommendations were starting points rather than conclusions about why people should vote.
 The ACS described the audience but did not measure political attitudes, voting barriers, or campaign response.
 Those questions would require surveys, interviews, voter data, or campaign testing.

 ## Outcome